 Robert Burns Birthplace Museum - 8.7 miles (Museum)

 Dalmellington Mote - 15 miles (Castle)

-Nearest Accommodation to Kirkoswald Old Church & Kirkyard:
+Nearest Holiday Cottages to Kirkoswald Old Church & Kirkyard:

 Nearby accommodation is calculated 'as the crow flies' from Kirkoswald Old Church & Kirkyard.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.